 7. Risks to Productivity

 As soon as the migration is finished, you’re on your own.
 It will be the responsibility of your IT team to ensure that everything runs smoothly and threats are kept at bay.

 Furthermore, you should ensure that the right tools and resources are available for optimum productivity.
 In addition to that, you are responsible for patches and maintenance.

 When you’re in a small business, things can really get out of hand.

 You can keep up with your competitors by using managed cloud services.
 The platform is maintained and optimized by the provider.
 Security and protection against cyber threats are also their responsibilities.

 So you see, cloud migration is not a challenging task and provides mitigation against security issues that cannot be eliminated.
 For reducing cloud migration risks and mitigation, professional assistance is definitely necessary.

-IT Outposts is happy to answer any questions you may have.
+IT Outposts as a cloud migration service provider is happy to answer any questions you may have.
 Our team has dedicated professionals with a strong interest in Cloud Solutions, DevOps, Infrastructure, and Architecture Design.

 Dmitry has 5 years of professional IT experience developing numerous consumer & enterprise applications.
 Dmitry has also implemented infrastructure and process improvement projects for businesses of various sizes.
 Due to his broad experience, Dmitry quickly understands business needs and improves processes by using established DevOps tools supported by Agile practices.